lexibank/tlopo/out/vol3/chapter8.md

 There are formal questions associated with the reconstruction of PWOc &ast;kobo 'taxon of M acaranga spp.'.
 First, Far-east Manggarai, Razong, Rembong (all CMP) kebak 'M acaranga tanarius' ([Verheijen 1990](../references.md#source-Verheijen1990): 226) is probably cognate with the items below.
 If so, we would expect a POc form t&ast;koba(k) rather than &ast;kobo, so final PWOc &ast;-o may represent an idiosyn- cratic innovation.
-Second, &ast;kobo seems to have been confiated with &ast;kope 'bamboo sp.' (see ch. l3, [§3.1](#s-3-1)) in Motu.
+Second, &ast;kobo seems to have been conflated with &ast;kope 'bamboo sp.' (see ch. l3, §3 .1) in Motu.

 <table>
 <tr>